allinurl/goaccess/README.md

     # sed -n '/05\/Dec\/2010/,$ p' access.log | goaccess -a

+If we want to parse only a certain time-frame from DATE a to DATE b, we can do:

+    # sed -n '/5\/Nov\/2010/,/5\/Dec\/2010/ p' access.log | goaccess -a

 To exclude a list of virtual hosts you can do the following:

     # grep -v "`cat exclude_vhost_list_file`" vhost_access.log | goaccess